Amelithic/DontGoToSpace_GAME/README.md

-# DontGoToSpace_GAME
+# (Don't) Go To Space
-(Don't) Go To Space - text-based sci-fi game with GUI using JavaFX
+Text-based sci-fi game with GUI using JavaFX